Buithaoaineu/Time-Series_Group-6_Topic-10_MNE/docs/script_2.md

 **Transition**

 In summary, the dataset is rich in EEG and eye‑tracking signals, with high resolution and multiple channels.
 But missing metadata and noise must be handled in preprocessing.
-Next, we will move from exploration to detailed analysis, focusing on event‑related responses.